<W解説>白菜の価格が高騰、将来は韓国産キムチが食べられなくなるかも?=韓国国民に衝撃を与えた外信記事

 As kimchi became popular among the upper classes, it soon spread to the common people, and with the popularity of Chinese cabbage kimchi, kimchi became a habit.

-The culture has been registered as an intangible cultural heritage by UNESCO.
+Kimchi making has been registered as an intangible cultural heritage by UNESCO.
 However, due to urbanization and the trend towards nuclear families, opportunities to gather together with relatives to make kimchi are becoming less common.

-According to the results, the average temperature nationwide this summer (June to August) was 25.26 degrees, the highest since weather observations began nationwide in 1973.
+According to the results, the average temperature nationwide this summer (June to August) was 25.26 degrees, the highest since nationwide weather observations began in 1973.
 The average maximum temperature was 30.4 degrees.

 Reuters pointed out that "cabbage kimchi is now under threat from climate change," and reported that "researchers, farmers and manufacturers say the quality and yield of cabbage is declining."